 - 1. Measles (Rubeola), measles (Rubella), mumps, diphtheria, pertussis, polio, and tetanus require verification by a physician and permission for the student to return. - 2.
 Chicken pox, CMV (Cytomegaol-Virus), infectious mononucleosis, influenza, fifth disease, hepatitis and tuberculosis: a student may return to school when signs and symptoms have been altered, are absent, and/or return to school is permitted, by notification from a physician.
 (Includes telephone calls from parents.) - 3.
 Pink eye, head lice, impetigo, intestinal worms, ringworm, scabies, scarlet fever and/or other strep infections.
 Students may return to school after verified treatment has been started and/or when a physician gives permission. - 4.
 Elevated body temperature: Students with temperatures over 100 degrees will be sent home.
-Temperature must be normal before returning to school. - Hepatitis B and Human Immunodeficiency Virus Infections (HIV) also referred to as (ARC) AIDS Related Complex and (AIDS) Acquired Immune Deficiency Syndrome: Hepatitis B and HIV are grouped together because the spread of these diseases appears to be similar.
+Students must be below 100 degrees for 24 hours without medicine before returning to school. - Hepatitis B and Human Immunodeficiency Virus Infections (HIV) also referred to as (ARC) AIDS Related Complex and (AIDS) Acquired Immune Deficiency Syndrome: Hepatitis B and HIV are grouped together because the spread of these diseases appears to be similar.